 Go to events, parties, gatherings, classes, concerts that you feel drawn to attend.
-Tune in to yourself to clarify if the impulse to go is coming from a place of desperation, like I’d rather go somewhere, than sit at home.
+Tune in to yourself to clarify if the impulse to go is coming from despair, like I’d rather go somewhere, than sit at home alone.
 Or is it coming from your heart, inspiration, a deeper impulse that is inviting you to play in the world with others.

-With the 4 ingredients I listed above you are setting a foundation that can nourish the roots of deeper intimacy and love.
+With the ingredients I listed above, you are setting a foundation that can nourish the roots of deeper intimacy and love.

 Please remember, I am not here to give you rules to follow.
-These are guidelines.
+I am offering you guidelines.
 In the end, I invite you to trust you inner guidance, your inner wisdom, and your inner knowing.
 They will not lead you astray.

 Remember, it’s possible for YOU to have fulfilling friendships!